Teddy Lehman

-Teddy Lehman (born November 18, 1981) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for seven seasons.
-He played college football for the University of Oklahoma, and was twice recognized as a consensus All-American.
-The Detroit Lions chose him in the second round of the 2004 NFL Draft, and he also played for the Buffalo Bills and Jacksonville Jaguars of the NFL, and the Las Vegas Locomotives of the United Football League (UFL).
+Teddy Lehman (born November 18, 1981) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, and was twice recognized as a consensus All-American.
+The Detroit Lions chose him in the second round of the 2004 NFL draft, and he also played for the Buffalo Bills and Jacksonville Jaguars of the NFL, and the Las Vegas Locomotives of the United Football League (UFL).

-Early years
+Early life

 Lehman was born in Tulsa, Oklahoma.
 He attended Fort Gibson High School in Fort Gibson, Oklahoma, and played high school football for the Fort Gibson Tigers.
 He started at both linebacker and running back, wearing number 34.
 As a senior, he helped the Tigers post their best-ever record of 13–1, and advance to the Oklahoma Class 4A state championship game.

 He ended his senior season with 151 tackles, 3 interceptions, 2 sacks, and 3 forced fumbles.
 He ranked third in the state in rushing with 1,252 yards and 16 touchdowns on 206 carries (6.1 avg.) as a running back.
 He also shared the punting duties for the Tigers with an average of 39.6 yards.

 He recorded more than 400 tackles and 7 interceptions during his four high school seasons.
 He was not highly recruited out of high school but ran a 4.4 40-yard dash at an Oklahoma football camp for high school players and was offered a scholarship shortly after.